entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Hentz, T.F., 1988.
 Lithostratigraphy and paleoenvironments of Upper Paleozoic continental red beds, North-central Texas: Bowie (new) and Wichita (revised) Groups.
 The University of Texas at Austin, Bureau of Economic Geology, Report of Investigations 170:1-55. https://doi.org/10.23867/RI0170D

+Hentz, T.F., 1988.
+Lithostratigraphy and paleoenvironments of upper Paleozoic continental red beds, north-central Texas; Bowie (new) and Wichita (revised) Groups: University of Texas-Austin, Bureau of Economic Geology Report of Investigations, no. 170, 55 p. doi: 10.23867/RI0170D

 Hentz, T.F., and Brown, L.F.
 Jr., 1987.
 Wichita Falls-Lawton sheet.
 Geologic Atlas of Texas.
 Austin: The University of Texas and Bureau of Economic Geology.

-Hentz, T.F., 1988.
-Lithostratigraphy and paleoenvironments of upper Paleozoic continental red beds, north-central Texas; Bowie (new) and Wichita (revised) Groups: University of Texas-Austin, Bureau of Economic Geology Report of Investigations, no. 170, 55 p. doi: 10.23867/RI0170D

 Hentz, T.F., and Brown, L.F., Jr., 1987.
 Wichita Falls-Lawton sheet, in Barnes, V.E. (project director), Geologic atlas of Texas: University of Texas-Austin, Bureau of Economic Geology.

 Hermann, E., Hochuli, P. A., Méhay, S., Bucher, H., Brühwiler, T., Ware, D., et al. (2011).
 Organic matter and palaeoenvironmental signals during the Early Triassic biotic recovery: the Salt Range and Surghar Range records.
 Sediment.
 Geol.
 234, 19–41. doi:10.1016/j.sedgeo.2010.11.003

+Herzog, A. (2003).
+Eine Neubeschreibung der Gattung Eoeugnathus Brough, 1939 (Actinopterygii; Halecomorphi) aus der alpinen Mitteltrias Graubündens (Schweiz).
+Paläontol.
+Z. 77, 223–240. doi:10.1007/BF03004570

 Herzog, A., and Bürgin, T. (2005).
 A new species of the genus Besania Brough 1939 from the Middle Triassic of Canton Grisons (Switzerland) with a discussion of the phylogenetic status of the taxon.
 Eclogae Geol.
 Helv.
 98, 113–122. doi:10.
 1007/s00015-005-1153-x

-Herzog, A. (2003).
-Eine Neubeschreibung der Gattung Eoeugnathus Brough, 1939 (Actinopterygii; Halecomorphi) aus der alpinen Mitteltrias Graubündens (Schweiz).
-Paläontol.
-Z. 77, 223–240. doi:10.1007/BF03004570

 Heyler, D. (1969).
 Vertébrés de l’Autunien de France.
 Cahiers de Paléontologie, CNRS Éd., Paris (255 pp).

 Hitij, T., Tintori, A., Zalohar, J., Renesto, S., Celarc, B., Kri ˇ znar, M., et al. (2010). ˇ “New fossil sites with Triassic vertebrate fauna from the Kamnik-Savinja Alps, Slovenia,” in Program and abstract (Beijing: international symposium on Triassic and later marine vertebrate faunas), Beijing, China, August 29, 2010 (Beijing, China: Peking University), 42–46

+Holz, M., França, A. B., Souza, P. A., Iannuzzi, R., & Rohn, R. (2010).
+A stratigraphic chart of the Late Carboniferous/Permian succession of the eastern border of the Paraná Basin, Brazil, South America.
+Journal of South American Earth Sciences, 29(2), 381–399. https://doi.org/10.1016/j.jsames.2009.04.004

 Hook, R.W., 1989.
 Stratigraphic distribution of tetrapods in the Bowie and Wichita Groups, Permo-Carboniferous of north-central Texas.
 In: Permo-Carboniferous Vertebrate Paleontology, Lithostratigraphy, and Depositional Environments of North-Central Texas.
 Field Trip Guidebook No. 2, 49th Annual Meeting of the Society of Vertebrate Paleontology, Austin, pp. 47-53.